 All sizes and shapes possible (large parts) | Potential sources of error in semi-finished product manufacturing due to frozen stresses in the material during extrusion |

 The choice between injection molding and thermoforming depends on various factors.
-Tooling costs, geometries, quantities, delivery times—all these aspects must be weighed up when deciding between the two processes.
+Tooling costs, geometries, production volumes and lead times all need to be weighed when deciding between the two processes.

-For comparatively low investment costs, production quantities of 5-10,000, and short delivery times, plastic thermoforming is the optimal solution.
-In any case, a precise analysis of the requirements is important in order to make the best possible decision.
+For comparatively low investment costs, production volumes of 5–10,000 units and short lead times, plastic thermoforming is the optimal solution.
+In any case, a detailed analysis of the requirements is important in order to make the best possible decision.

-Do you have questions about deep drawing?
-Feel free to contact us and we will help you with your project planning in thermoforming.
+Do you have questions about thermoforming?
+Feel free to contact us — we’ll be happy to support you with your thermoforming project planning.